cameronking4/nextjs-firecrawl-starter/README.md

 # Next.js Firecrawl Starter
 ![image](https://github.com/user-attachments/assets/e82a0567-6ad9-44c4-bc4b-2a99543cac1f)

-A frequent use case for Firecrawl is to scrape developer documentation for LLM context when generating code.

 This Nextjs app aims to provide a modern web interface for crawling documentation and processing it for LLM use.
 Use the output `markdown`, `xml`, or `zip` files to build knowledge files to copy over to a vector database, a ChatGPT GPT, an OpenAI Assistant, Claude Artifacts, Vapi.ai, Aimdoc, or any other LLM tool.

 ![image](https://github.com/user-attachments/assets/8d48194d-7436-4227-9919-7602688c65b7)